-The BLM has issued their Final Environmental Impact Statement for the proposed Blue Valley Ranch Land Exchange on July 2.
-The proposal would privatize almost 15 miles of Blue River-front in exchange for a river park near Kremmling and a hiking access near Green Mountain Reservoir.
-Only a single public access would remain along this 15-mile stretch of the Blue River, a gold medal trout stream.
+COWPL has submitted comments on the BLM's Final Environmental Impact Statement for the proposed Blue Valley Ranch Land Exchange by the deadline of August 2, 2021.
+The proposal would privatize the last remaining three public parcels to create almost 15 miles of privately owned Blue River-front, a gold medal trout stream.
+In exchange there are descriptions of a river park near Kremmling, a public access easement on the river, and a hiking access near Green Mountain Reservoir.
 1,489 acres of BLM-managed land would be conveyed from Federal ownership to the Blue Valley Ranch in exchange for 1,832 acres of non-Federal lands.
-The BLM has also prepared another alternative for evaluation as part of the FEIS.
-Please take a moment to let the BLM know that you have concerns and are not in support of the exchange.
-Comments are due by August 2, 2021.

 On June 2018, COWPL submitted comments on the Draft Environmental Impact Statement.
 Later, we used the Freedom of Information Act (FOIA) to obtain the information we'd requested.
 In 2019, we received the information, including appraisals of valuations of federal and non-federal land proposed for exchange, and a refund for our attorney fees!
 We submitted further comments here.